Mushrooms have hidden powers. They are packed with protein, vitamins, minerals and antioxidants

 When you make a stew or pasta sauce, don’t hold back.
 Always add a cup of mushrooms – they will add a lot of flavour to your meal.
 The best is to chop them really fine in the food processor so they add flavour but go unnoticed for the rest of your family.

-Meat-free Bolognese sauce to get started.
+Try this Meat-free Bolognese sauce to get started.

 Mushroom Drink